iterative/dvc.org/static/docs/get-started/add-files.md

 $ dvc add data/data.xml
 ```

-DVC stores information about the added data in a special **DVC-file** that has a
+DVC stores information about the added data in a special file called a
-human-readable [format](/doc/user-guide/dvc-file-format).
-It can be committed to
+**DVC-file**.
+DVC-files are small text files with a human-readable
-Git:
+[format](/doc/user-guide/dvc-file-format) and they can be committed to Git:

 ```dvc
 $ git add data/.gitignore data/data.xml.dvc
 $ git commit -m "Add raw data to project"
 ```

-Committing these special files to Git allows us to tack different versions of
+Committing DVC-files to Git allows us to tack different versions of the
-the data as it evolves with the source code under Git control.
+<abbr>project</abbr> data as it evolves with the source code under Git control.

 <details>